 A multivariate analysis was used to explore the effects of ground/surface water level on vegetation communities.
 This fits a multivariate generalised linear model to the data so that the effects of species covariates (including groundwater level) on each species can be modeled (Hui, 2016).
 Species abundances (vegetation and macroinvertebrates) were fitted to negative binomial distributions and the models fitted with two latent variables.
 The models were fitted and unconstrained model-based ordinations were carried out on the macroinvertebrate and vegetation data using the boral package v 1.7 (Hui, 2018).
 The resulting ordinations enable graphical representations of communities for each wetland to be made, with points closer to each other more similar in terms of taxonomic composition than those more distant.
 Wetland specific boral models were run using the mean fitted water level for each survey year as a covariate in order to understand species specific interactions with water levels.
 All analyses were conducted using R (version 3.6.1)

+Water quality monitoring

+For selected wetlands, in-situ measurements of water chemistry at each site/location were undertaken for pH, conductivity (EC), temperature and dissolved oxygen concentration (DO).
+For each wetland, one sample for further analysis was usually pooled from the three most representative surface water habitats, for analysis of:

+• Nitrates & Nitrites (NOx), Ammonia as N (NH4+) Total Kjeldahl Nitrogen (TKN),

+• Orthophosphate (PO42-), Total Phosphorus (TP),

+• Sulphate (SO42-), Chloride (Cl-)

+• Iron (Fe), Aluminium (Al), Sulphur (S),

+• Calcium (Ca2+), Potassium (K+), Magnesium (Mg2+), Sodium (Na+)

+• Acidity, Alkalinity

+• Chlorophyll-a, Turbidity

+Patterns in these data were drawn from the most recent report and described qualitatively, and extrapolated according to projected water regimes where applicable.

 Individual wetland descriptions